IPESE/REHO/documentation/sections/2_Releases.rst

     REHO has been submitted to `Journal of Open Source Software <https://joss.theoj.org/>`_ for review.

-    In the meantime, the tool can be cited by mentioning the GitHub repository directly, or by referring to the relevant academic work (see below)
+    In the meantime, the tool can be cited by mentioning the GitHub repository directly, or by referring to the relevant academic work (see below).

     .. code-block:: bash

         @online{REHO,
-            title={Renewable Energy Hub Optimizer (REHO) - A Comprehensive Decision Support Tool for Sustainable Energy System Planning}, url={https://github.com/IPESE/REHO},
+            title={Renewable Energy Hub Optimizer (REHO) - A Comprehensive Decision Support Tool for Sustainable Energy System Planning}, author={Lepour, Dorsan and Terrier, Cédric and Loustau, Joseph}, url={https://github.com/IPESE/REHO},
             urldate={...},
             publisher={IPESE-EPFL}